tamu-edu/it-cloud-docs/src/cps/email/reporting.md

 ```admonish info
 By hovering your mouse over a data table value and using the magnifying glass icons, you can filter on different values.
 ```

-The dashboards would show data for messages that fail DMARC compliance for the selected "From Domain."
+The dashboards would show data for messages that fail DMARC compliance for the selected "From Domain".
 The data can be filtered further to see specific time periods or messages from specific organizations.